AdobeDocs/experience-manager-65.en/help/sites-authoring/style-system.md

 >[!CAUTION]
 >
->The CSS classes (as well as any necessary JavaScript) configured as style properties of a component's policy must be deployed as [Client Libraries](/help/sites-developing/clientlibs.md) in order to work.
+>The CSS classes (as well as any necessary JavaScript) configured as style properties of a component's policy must be deployed as [Client Libraries](/help/sites-developing/clientlibs.md) to work.

 ## Setup {#setup}